AaronQTran/Aves-Camera-Recognition/README.md

 Training and embedding faces into a pt file

 ```
-Run embed_faces.pt multiple times until all faces are loaded into known_faces.pt, note that this can take several minutes depending on the amount of images in faces_dataset.
+Run embed_faces.pt multiple times until all faces are loaded into known_faces.pt,
+note that this can take several minutes depending on the amount of images in faces_dataset.
 ```

 MySQL database setup

 ```
-Create your own MySQL database and make a connection to it via MySQL workbench and run db_config.py in the server file to intitialize employee/resident values, note that you must change
+Create your own MySQL database and make a connection to it via MySQL workbench and run db_config.py in the server file to intitialize employee/resident values,
-db_config.py parameters to match your own.
+note that you must changedb_config.py parameters to match your own.
 ```

 Starting program